DataGators/data-gators.com/content/resources/resources.md

 draft = false
 +++

-This is the Resource page where you can find resources about Data Science
+This is the Resource page where you can find resources about Data Science.

 ## Tutorials